 - There are different types of cruise and price varies depending on the type that you choose.

 - The drop off at Milford Discovery Centre takes about 35 to 60 minutes.
 The entry fee is additional to the cruise fee, which is NZ$15 for both adult and child.

 Credit: @annaliza.toledo on Instagram

-#HHWT Tip: Visitors are not allowed to take pictures of the glowworms or the caves.
+#HHWT Tip: Different tour groups may have different rules on taking photographs within the caves, but do note that the caves are quite dark so smartphones may not be enough for a clear picture.
 Also, the entire ride requires complete silence as to not disturb the glowworms, so you might need to bribe your kids with a sweet treat to keep them from crying.